KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 	.. rubric:: CMake

-	With the Android Studio project now set up, we need to modify some of the files and folders so as to set up the project to support the C++ Native Activity.
+	With the Android Studio project now set up, we need to modify some of the files and folders to support the C++ Native Activity.

 	Then switch to the "Project" view in the "Project" tab (on the top right of the default Android Studio layout).
 	Under the `app` folder in `Chapter2`, you can delete the `libs` folder, and under the `app/src` you can also delete the `androidTest` and `test` folders.
 Finally under `app/src/main`, delete the `java` folder.
 Under the `app/src/main/res`, delete the `layout`, `values-night` and `xml` folders.
 Under the `values` folder, delete `colors.xml` and `themes.xml`